kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 - Let $$T_{avg}$$ represent the average track width of the front and rear axles [m]
 - Let $$H$$ represent the maximum vertical distance between the roof and the ground [m]

-This analysis will focus on the factors influencing the CG height and SSF.
+This analysis focuses on the factors influencing the CG height and SSF.
 These parameters are highly influential on vehicle dynamic performance and rollover stability.

 ## Dataset